spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * 4 vCPUs per node * 3 nodes requiring 12 vCPUs
 * Secondary storage of 240GB distributed across multiple HDDs.

-### Network Requirements
+### IP Addresses

-* A Range or a Subnet of at least 5 static IP addresses is required for the installation and ongoing management.
+* A block of 5 IP addresses for installation and ongoing management.

-* The instances should be reachable to the whitelisted domains either through Proxy or Without Proxy Network Connections.
+### Compute Clusters

-* For high availability purposes, you may choose to distribute the three VMs across multiple compute clusters.
+* For high availability purposes, it is recommended that you deploy the 3 VMs across 3 compute clusters.

 <InfoBox>
  Make sure that your Datacenter CIDR IP address does not overlap Kubernetes PodCIDR range.
 Kubernetes PodCIDR range settings can be changed while installing Enterprise version